JulyThirteenth/polygon-filling-on-grids/README.md

 The scan line algorithm implementation with a simple test in ros. \
 You can use the code in this repo with two ways:
 * Only add the files in fill_polygon to your projects.
-* Clone the repo into your ros workspace, run the code with catkin_make && roslaunch test test.launch.
+* Add the files in test to your ros workspace, run the code with catkin_make && roslaunch test test.launch.